-Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with a great culture.
+Cultural alignment is so important to them that nearly 40% of them would relocate to another state for a job at a company with a great culture.
 And when the culture between them and the company meshes better, they stick around for longer.
-On average, Gen Z sticks around for three years with a company that has a good cultural fit.
+On average, Gen Z sticks around for three years with a company if they feel they are aligned with the culture.

 Gen Zers were kids during the Great Recessions.
 They saw their parents take huge financial hits and those struggles have defined a huge portion of their lives.
 So while Millennials are more often driven by purpose over a paycheck, Gen Z may lean more toward security and money than their slightly older co-workers.
 That isn’t to say that Gen Z doesn’t care about making a difference, because they most certainly do.
 They just want to have a secure life outside of work while doing their activism.

 Motivation Tip: To diversify your workforce with this younger generation, recruit them with the promise of job security and raises down the line.

 Bring it On!

 Millennials are collaborative and teamwork-oriented and love a culture where inclusion takes priority.
 Gen Z on the other hand is a bit more competitive.
 They would rather work on their own and be judged on their own merits rather than those of their team.
 In fact, 39% of Gen Zers opt for a workplace culture that is fast-paced.